 The Bonds will be dated their date of delivery, will be issued in book-entry form only, without coupons, in denominations of \$5,000 principal amount or any integral multiple thereof, and, when issued, will be initially registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
 DTC will act as securities depository for the Bonds.
 Owners will not receive physical certificates representing their interest in the Bonds purchased, except in the event that use of the book-entry system for the Bonds is discontinued.
-Payments of principal of, premium, if any, and interest on the Bonds will be made by the Paying Agent to DTC, which is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
+Payments of principal of and interest on the Bonds will be made by the Paying Agent to DTC, which is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
 For information about the securities depository and DTC's book-entry system, see Appendix C - "Book-Entry Only System" attached hereto.

 The Bonds mature in the years and on the dates set forth on the inside front cover page hereof.
 Interest with respect to the Bonds is payable on January 1 and July 1 of each commencing on January 1, 2015 year (each, an "Interest Payment Date").
 Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months.
-Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated as of a date during the period from the 15th day of the calendar month immediately preceding such Interest Payment Date, inclusive, whether or not such day is a business day (each, a "Record Date") to such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, in which event it shall bear interest from the date of delivery of the Bonds.
+Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated on or before an Interest Payment Date and after the close of business on the 15th day of the month preceding such Interest Payment Date (each, a "Record Date"), in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from the date of delivery of the Bonds.

-Redemption
+No Redemption